 Upon completion of the course, the student must file a statement with the Graduate School.
 Forms are available on the Graduate School portion of the university web site.

 All candidates for the MA degree must pass a final written comprehensive examination, as specified above in the description of degree plans.
 Students are urged to consult their advisor or advisors concerning the scope of the examination and the items on the book list.
 Students should have a record of course work in their comprehensive examination fields.
 Course syllabi are not designed toward the comprehensive examinations, so students should pursue additional reading beyond course requirements.
 Recommended reading lists are available to help guide student reading.

 Students should take the comprehensive examination in the last semester of their course work or as close to that time as is feasible.
 The comprehensive examination is given twice a year (in the fall and spring semesters); no comprehensive examination is given during the summer session.

 Four weeks in advance of the scheduled date of the examination, students are required to give to the Graduate Coordinator written notice of their intention to take the comprehensive examination.
 The scheduled date of the examination will be posted each semester.
-The MA Comprehensive Exam is divided into three fields, and candidates must pass all three fields to be eligible to receive their degree.
-Candidates who fail one section of the exam may repeat that section of the exam once.
-The candidate must answer a question based on the same literary period.
+Candidates must pass three fields as defined by their Plan of Study to be eligible to receive their degree.
+Candidates may fail only one of the three fields once.
+Candidates who fail one field must retake the failed field, answering a question based on the same literary period.
 Subsequent failures will result in the candidate's removal from the program.
-Any exceptions to this policy (in the case of an unknown disability, personal crisis, or other significant reason deemed valid by the Graduate Coordinator) require official approval of the Graduate Studies Committee or other appropriate faculty body.
+Any exceptions to this policy (in the case of an unknown disability, personal crisis, or other significant reason deemed valid by the Graduate Coordinator) require official approval of the Gradute Studies Committee.